dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 ### Exports in Production

-You can run an Export against your production data by adding the `--include-saved-query` flag to the `dbt build` **Commands** box, in your deployment **Execution Settings**.
-Running `dbt build --include-saved-query` runs the equivalent of `dbt sl export --saved-query sq_name` in the dbt Cloud Job scheduler.
+You can run an Export against your production data by setting the environment variable `DBT_INCLUDE_SAVED_QUERY=TRUE`.
+This will run saved queries and any configured exports as part of your `dbt build` job.
+For example, running `dbt build sq_name` runs the equivalent of `dbt sl export --saved-query sq_name` in the dbt Cloud Job scheduler.

 When you run a build job, any saved queries downstream of the dbt models in that job will run as well.
 To make sure your Export data is up-to-date, run the Export as a downstream step (after the model).
 The steps to create an Export are:

 1. Create a [deploy job](/docs/deploy/deploy-jobs) in dbt Cloud.
-2. Add the `--include-saved-query` to the `dbt build` command in your **Execution Settings** to re-run any Export that needs to be refreshed after a model is build.
+2. Set the environment variable `DBT_INCLUDE_SAVED_QUERY=TRUE` in your environment to run any Export that needs to be refreshed after a model is build.
    - You can use the [selector syntax](/reference/node-selection/syntax) `--select` to only run the exports downstream of a particular model.
 3. After dbt finishes building the models, the MetricFlow Server processes the exports, compiles the necessary SQL, and executes this SQL against your data platform.
 4. Review the exports execution details in the jobs logs and confirm the Export was run successfully.
 Since saved queries are integrated into the dbt DAG, all outputs related to exports are available in the job logs.